Humanae Vitae’s First Prophecy and the Beauty of Marriage

 And we do have solid statistics on the rates of divorce in the U.S. As this graph shows, there was a spike in divorce rates beginning in the mid 1960s.
 That happens to coincide with the Supreme Court’s 1965 ruling that it was unconstitutional for government to prohibit married couples from using contraception.
 Divorce rates continued to climb up to the 1980s, as the ideology of the sexual revolution spread, and contraception use also increased.
 This brought in its wake a host of deleterious consequences, not least of which is that a huge number of children now grow up in single-parent households, or are shuffled around from one parent to another.

 While people have pointed to a decrease in divorce rates since the mid-1980s as a sign of improvement, unfortunately they are missing the elephant in the living room: namely, that one significant reason for the decrease in divorce is that far fewer people are getting married in the first place.
-One graph mentioned above (click here) shows divorce rates and marriage rates falling in tandem, beginning in the early 1980s.
+The graph mentioned above shows divorce rates and marriage rates falling in tandem, beginning in the early 1980s.
 That makes sense.
 If you never get married, you can’t get divorced.
 But this is hardly good news.
 It just means that the pornified, low-commitment, easy-sex culture has reached such a nadir that people see no need to even attempt a life-long, exclusive relationship.
 Instead of getting married, many couples opt for co-habiting.
 But on this front the statistics are also clear: co-habitation is inherently far more unstable than marriage, with many people engaging in serial co-habitation over time.
 Does such serial co-habitation constitute “infidelity”?

-In the end, Pope Paul VI’s first prophesy came far truer than perhaps he himself knew it would: not only did marital infidelity significantly increase, but things have now gone so far that we have re-defined and institutionalized infidelity, removing the stigma and presenting it as just one acceptable option among many.
+In the end, Pope Paul VI’s first prophecy came far truer than perhaps he himself knew it would: not only did marital infidelity significantly increase, but things have now gone so far that we have re-defined and institutionalized infidelity, removing the stigma and presenting it as just one acceptable option among many.
 There is no doubt in my mind that the redefinition of the purpose of sexuality created by easy access of contraception – away from sex as oriented towards procreation, to sex as primarily a means of self-gratification – has contributed mightily to the situation we find ourselves in.
-Next week, we will look at the second prophesy.
+Next week, we will look at the second prophecy.